-Because blueberries don't appreciate a lot of fertilizer, a single feeding in the early spring usually suffices.
-Choose an organic fertilizer such as cottonseed meal or a blend formulated specifically for acid-loving plants.
+Because blueberries don't appreciate much fertilizer, a single feeding in the early spring usually suffices.
+Choose an organic fertilizer such as a cottonseed meal or a blend formulated for acid-loving plants.

 Also, don't just fertilize and walk away.
-Regularly check the pH of the soil to make sure it's between 4.0 and 4.8.
+Regularly check the soil's pH to ensure it's between 4.0 and 4.8.
 Because acid is washed out of the soil over time, you might find that starting with a half-dosage of fertilizer in the spring and then adding a light monthly dose during the growing season is more beneficial.

 Step 8: Pollination

-Most importantly, select two to three blueberry kinds that bloom at the same time or overlap to allow bees to easily pollinate the bushes.
+Most importantly, select two to three blueberry kinds that bloom simultaneously or overlap to allow bees to easily pollinate the bushes.
 However, select varieties within the species.
-You can't cross-pollinate a rabbiteye variety with a highbush variety, for example.
+For example, you can't cross-pollinate a rabbiteye variety with a highbush variety.

 Step 9: Pruning

-To maintain the proper shape and size, prune mature plants in late February or early March.
+Prune mature plants in late February or early March to maintain the proper shape and size.
 Remove any twigs and branches that are dead or infected.

-In addition to fertilizing, you can scrape off a third of the old potting soil every two to three years and replace it with fresh acidic potting soil or compost to maintain the low soil pH that's necessary.
+In addition to fertilizing, you can scrape off a third of the old potting soil every two to three years and replace it with fresh acidic potting soil or compost to maintain the necessary low soil pH.